5 Gym Exercises You Can Do at Home

 Please note this post may contain Affiliate links.
 While clicking these links won’t cost you any extra money, it will help keep this site up and running!

 A trip to the gym is just what you need to clear your head and get in a much-needed sweat session, but being a parent comes first, and between your schedule and theirs, you feel like you barely have time to breathe.
-The good news is that you can do gym exercises at home, so you can sneak in exercise early in the morning before the kids wake up, during nap time, or in the evening while dinner is cooking and the kids are occupied with homework or games.
+The good news is that you can do gym exercises at home, so you can sneak in exercise early in the morning before the kids wake up, during nap time, your lunch break if your work from home or in the evening while dinner is cooking and the kids are occupied with homework or games.
 With some indoor exercise backups, you can be a caring parent while still getting in a workout.

 Here are five gym exercises you can do at home.

 Boxing burns fat at a high rate and exercises a variety of muscles.
 You can opt to purchase a quality heavy bag and a few inexpensive accessories, or you can shadowbox (boxing against an imaginary opponent).
 Either way, you’ll get an intense workout and take out some frustration, as well as reduce some of the stress that comes with parenting.
 The natural motions of punching work your arms and shoulders.
 Boxing also utilises explosive hip turns, which work your lower back and abdomen.

 Mayo Clinic defines Pilates as “a method of exercise that consists of low-impact flexibility and muscular strength and endurance movements.”
 It enhances core strength and stability, as well as muscle control and endurance.
 Anyone can do Pilates, and you don’t need special equipment; all you really need is a mat.
 Pilates is great for your abs, which in turn can alleviate back pain.
 Since you’ll be putting very little pressure on your joints, it’s a good low-impact exercise.
 Furthermore, it requires a lot of concentration, so you can clear your mind of worries while you work out.